-- (2) In implementing this Policy, the Administrator, in accord with the provisions of the Trust, may delegate certain functions to: - (a) An investment advisor (the Investment Advisor) to assist the Administrator in the investment process and to maintain compliance with this Policy.
+- An investment advisor (the Investment Advisor) to assist the (a) Administrator in the investment process and to maintain compliance with this Policy.
 The Investment Advisor may assist the Administrator in establishing investment policy objectives and guidelines.
 The Investment Advisor will adjust asset allocation for the Trust subject to the guidelines and limitations set forth in this Policy.
 The Investment Advisor will also select investment managers (Managers) and strategies consistent with its role as a fiduciary for the Trust.
-The investment vehicles allowed may include mutual funds. commingled trusts, separate accounts, limited partnerships and other investment vehicles deemed to be appropriate by the Investment Advisor.
+The investment vehicles allowed may include mutual funds, commingled trusts, separate accounts, limited partnerships and other investment vehicles deemed to be appropriate by the Investment Advisor.
 The Investment Advisor is also responsible for monitoring and reviewing investment managers; measuring and evaluating performance; and other tasks as deemed appropriate in its role as Advisor for Trust assets.
 The Investment Advisor may also select investment managers with discretion to purchase, sell, or hold specific securities, such as Exchange Traded Funds, that will be used to meet the Trust's investment objectives.
 The Investment Advisor shall never take possession of securities, cash or other assets of the Trust, all of which shall be held by the custodian.
 The Investment Advisor must be registered with the SEC.
 The Director of Finance will conduct appropriate due diligence in the selection of the Investment Advisor and will periodically confirm the Investment Advisor's qualifications by visiting its operational facilities that provide services to the Trust and HRSD. - (b) A custodian to physically maintain possession of securities owned by the Trust, collect dividend and interest payments, redeem maturing securities, and effect receipt and delivery following purchases and sales, among other things.
 The custodian may also perform regular accounting of all assets owned, purchased, or sold, as well as movement of assets into and out of the Trust. - (c) A trustee appointed by the Trust, such as a bank trust department, if the Trust does not have its own Trustees, to assume fiduciary responsibility for the administration of Trust assets; provided, however, that if the Administrator shall have appointed an investment advisor, then any trustee appointed under this paragraph shall have no authority with respect to selection of investments.